AdobeDocs/workfront.en/help/administration-and-setup/add-users/create-and-manage-users/admin-console.md

 ## Additional details about the Adobe Admin Console:

 <ul>
- <li> <p>Workfront System Administrators can deactivate a Workfront user from within <span>Workfront</span>, but this does not deactivate the user in the Admin Console.</p> <!--
+ <li> <p>Workfront System Administrators can deactivate a Workfront user from within Workfront, but this does not deactivate the user in the Admin Console.</p> <!--
    For information about deactivating a user in Workfront, see --> </li>
  <li> <p>The user <b>Home Group</b> is determined based on the user who created them.
 This is currently not customizable from within the Admin Console.</p> </li>
  <li> <p>The Workfront System Administrator access level can only be edited from within the Adobe Admin Console.</p> </li>
  <li> <p>Editing a user who is a system admin to any other access level must be done through the Admin Console first. </p> </li>
- <li> <p>To remove System Administrator access from a user in <span>Workfront</span>, you need to use the Adobe Admin Console to remove the user as Product Profile Administrator.
-This changes the user's <span>Workfront</span> access level from System Administrator to Requestor.</p> </li>
+ <li> <p>To remove System Administrator access from a user in Workfront, you need to use the Adobe Admin Console to remove the user as Product Profile Administrator.
+This changes the user's Workfront access level from System Administrator to Requestor.</p> </li>
  <li> <note type="important">
    Do not make any changes to the Product Profile itself.
   </note> </li>